 3. Putting sharding into action.
 This is a type of database partitioning 002E

 Layer 1 enhancements need a large amount of effort to deploy.
 In many circumstances, not all network users will be in agreement with the modification.
-This can result in community splits or even a hard fork, as happened in 2017 with Bitcoin and Bitcoin Cash.
+This can result in community splits or even a hard fork, as happened in 2017 with cryptocurrency India, Bitcoin, and Bitcoin Cash on crypto exchange India.

-Sharding is a well-known layer-1 scaling strategy for increasing transaction throughput.
+Sharding is a well-known scaling strategy for increasing transaction throughput.
 The method is a type of database partitioning that may be used with blockchain distributed ledgers.
-To disperse the burden and enhance transaction performance, a network and its nodes are separated into multiple shards.
+To disperse the burden and enhance transaction performance, a network and its nodes separate into multiple shards.
 Each shard maintains a part of the network’s activity, which includes its own transactions, nodes, and blocks.

 Sharding eliminates the requirement for each node to keep a complete copy of the blockchain.
 Instead, each node transmits finished work to the main chain in order to disclose the state of their local data, such as address balance and other critical metrics.